fttlov/JCAdvance/README.md

 - Hotkeys for switching Gyro modes in real time<br>
 - Customizable sensitivity, deadzones, and left/right stick switching
 - Rumble support for Sony/Nintendo gamepads
 - Dual Joy-Cons combined into a single virtual Xbox controller
+- Magic Wheel feature: use the gyroscope and movements in different directions as additional buttons/actions
 - Support for Sony DualSense adaptive triggers (pistol, rifle, sniper rifle, bow, car pedal);<br>
 - Various emulation modes for games with adaptive triggers;<br>
 - Support for two gamepads <br>